 Tip 5: Slope of Shower Seat

-If your new shower plans include a built-in shower seat, make sure that the seat slants toward the drain at a 5-degree slope.
-This allows any water that flows off the seat to funnel right into the drain.
-(If the seat were level, water would stand.)
+If you are considering a built-in shower seat, make sure that the seat slants toward the drain at a 5-degree slope.
+This allows water to flow off of the seat and into the drain.

 Tip 6: Plumb Walls

-In order to prevent gaps, uneven joints and hinge “bind,” any wall that meets a door or glass panel must be precisely vertical (also called “plumb”).
-Walls more than 1/4″ out of plumb not only cause unsightly gaps in your new shower enclosure, they’re also more likely to leak.
+In order to prevent gaps, uneven joints, and hinge “bind”, any wall that meets a door or glass panel must be precisely vertical (also called “plumb”).
+If the wall is more than ¼” out of plumb will be both prone to leak and be unsightly.